kinsi55/BeatSaber_Tweaks55/README.md

 ### Keep Game settings on Cancel
 Some of the ingame settings can be changed without actually applying them (Clicking OK), primarily Saber and Roomadjust settings.
 Enabling this allows you to simply click Cancel after changing them and have the settings stay instead of reset

+### Scroll speed multiplier
+Allows you to increase the maximum speed that you can scroll lists at with your joystick

 ### Disable Menu Logo Buzz (<1.14)
 Disables the soundeffect played when the Logo in the menu flickers